An analysis of the analysis – Part 2

 Now we get to the, according to bellingcat, added vehicles:

-By contrast, area C of Picture 5 shows soil structures with significantly lower error levels than the square area around the vehicles.\
+By contrast, area C of Picture 5 shows soil structures with significantly lower error levels than the square area around the vehicles.\– Bellingcat Forensic Analysis of Satellite Images Released by the Russian Ministry of Defense Page 23

 and again: different structures different colors.
 On top of that, they compare an ELA from MoD picture 2 with an ELA of picture 5.
 Since in picture two, we have a contrast between the vehicles and the ground, but see no difference in the ELA, I assume, that this was just due to some resaves.
 As pointed out already, the Error level is going to get more equal, the more often I save the picture.